afronski/bferl/docs/Architecture.md

 - actual position in memory (inside `memory_pointer` field),
 - and memory representation (inside `memory` field).

 Types attached to the record will help you deduce which values are valid for each field.
 By default `interpreter` memory is initialized with zeros and it has maximum size of 30000 memory cells.
+Each memory cell is an *Erlang* number.

 Below you can see *pretty printed* record representation: